Kimberley, Nottinghamshire: History

-Industry
+Industrial Revolution

+The town grew as a centre for coal mining, brewing and hosiery manufacturing.
+The parish had a population 6,033 at the 2021 census.

 Kimberley has been home to a lot of industry including: coal mining, brewing and hosiery manufacturing.

-All major industry in Kimberley has stopped, the last being Kimberley Brewery which ceased brewing in December 2006.
+All major industry in Kimberley has stopped, the last being Kimberley Brewery which was taken over by Greene King in 2006, another major brewer in a multimillion-pound deal.
+This marked the end of the traditional Kimberley Ales as ale brewing ceased shortly afterwards and only a distribution centre remained there.

 Most businesses are now retail-based concerns.